frederikvig/nyum/_recipes/apple-oven-pancake.md

 ---

 > In a medium bowl, beat eggs slightly with whisk.
 Stir in flour, milk and salt just until flour is moistened (do not overbeat or pancake may not puff).
-Pounr into skilled over the apples.
+Pour into skilled over the apples.

 ---